South of Hell (album): Music and lyrics

-According to producer Mike E. Clark, the lyrics were strongly influenced by the album's unusual production, and the seclusion of being in the cabin in the woods, describing the album as "music to get murdered by".
-The lyrics of South of Hell strongly derives from country music themes, touching on "love gone bad, family issues, and internal struggles with vice".
-The music combines elements of country with hip hop beats and funk-derived grooves, and includes live instrumentation, including slide guitar and banjos.
+AllMusic's David Jeffries wrote, "Combining Kid Rock’s country-ish side with the horror show hip-hop of the Insane Clown Posse, Boondox’s third effort is swampy and creepy with doom, gloom, and murder on the brain, unless it jarringly decides it is party time."
+The album's lyrics touch on "love gone bad, family issues, and internal struggles with vice".
+The music combines elements of country with hip-hop beats and funk-derived grooves, and includes live instrumentation, including slide guitar and banjos.
 "We All Fall" features the use of Auto-Tune.
-The title of the album, South of Hell, is a reference to the Slayer album South of Heaven.

 Reception

-Kik Axe Music reviewer James Zahn gave the album 3.5 out of 5, writing that "Boondox is at his best when keeping the south flowing throughout."
+AllMusic's David Jeffries wrote, "Good news is, the lighter cuts are nearly as strong as the dark numbers, and the distance between the two won’t seem so vast to Psychopathic fans who have cut their teeth on ICP and Twiztid."
+Kik Axe Music's James Zahn gave the album 3.5 out of 5, writing that "Boondox is at his best when keeping the south flowing throughout."
 Zahn describes "We All Fall" as the album's weakest track.